Graduate Admission for both MAsters and Ph.D. programs

 Stony Brook, NY 11794-4384

-As indicated above, for admission to graduate school the University requires the applicant's scores on the TOEFL or the IELTS.
-The University requirement for admission in the MA program is a 85 in the internet based TOEFL, and 90 into the PhD program.
+As indicated above, for admission to graduate school, the University requires the applicant's scores on the TOEFL or the IELTS.
 You will need recent scores in these tests, otherwise your application will not be considered, no exceptions if you are a non-native speaker, even if you hold or will hold a degree from a US university.

 Prospective applicants should be aware that a good spoken and written knowledge of